A home for the children of the 7" 45 revolution!

 Born Isabelle Genevieve Marie Anne Gall 09.10.1947

-I discovered this french chic many years ago searching through some old records in Paris, during my honeymoon.
-I couldn’t play my purchases until we returned back home, here in Australia, on the other side of the world, but when I finally did put down the needle to the vinyl, I was hooked on her…and still am to this day!
+I discovered this french “chic” many years ago searching through some record stores in Paris, during my honeymoon.
+I couldn’t play my purchases until we returned back home, here in Australia, on the other side of the world, but when I finally did, I was hooked on her…and still am to this day!
 What an amazing talent!

 Music credits also go to Nelson Angelo.